-Figure 45 - T&P Relief Valve.
+Figure 43 - T&P Relief Valve.

 Read and follow the operating and annual maintenance instructions provided by the manufacturer of the T&P Relief Valve (yellow label attached to T&P Relief Valve).
+If no label is attached to the T&P Relief Valve, follow the instructions in this section.
 Minerals in the water can form deposits that cause the valve to stick or create blocked passages, making the T&P Relief Valve inoperative.
 Follow these guidelines:

-At least annually, operate the T&P Relief Valve manually to ensure the waterways are clear and the valve mechanism moves freely (above).
-Before operating the valve manually, check that it will discharge in a place for secure disposal.
+At least annually, operate the T&P

+Relief Valve manually to ensure the

+waterways are clear and the valve

+mechanism moves freely (above).

+Before operating the valve manually,

+check that it will discharge in a place

+for secure disposal.